-The Federation of Piling Specialists (FPS) is launching an “FPS Mentoring Scheme” and with it, seeking piling, foundations and geotechnical industry people to come forward to become mentors, as part of its goal to encourage wider participation and retention of those early careers in their as well as engage with students looking for career direction.
+The Federation of Piling Specialists (FPS) is launching an “FPS Mentoring Scheme” and with it, seeking piling, foundations and geotechnical industry people to come forward to become mentors, as part of its goal to encourage wider participation and retention of those in the early stages of their geotechnical career, as well as engage with students looking for career direction.

 The “FPS Mentoring Scheme” initiative is designed to help support the wider construction sector goal of increasing the number of people working within the industry from currently underrepresented demographics such as women and Black, Asian, and Minority Ethnic (BAME) communities, in addition to helping retain those already inside sector.
 Mentors can be from all sectors of the industry that feel passionate about construction and able to offer a real-world and positive personal perspective on the geotechnical sector, such as the many opportunities it presents.
 The FPS also welcomes potential mentors who have recently retired but are willing to assist the next generation.